LexBorisoff/web-cli/README.md

 }));
 ```

-> The property key is important because it is used as a value for the `--browser` option and also as a custom flag.
-Make sure to always create meaningful property keys.
+> ⚠️ The property's key name is important because it is used as a value for the `--browser` option and as a custom flag.

 The `browser` function is of type `CreateBrowserFn`: